Third mission: Transfer at Ostfalia

 Gert Bikker: The research at Ostfalia is mainly financed with third-party funds.
 For example,

-the project GrowIn 4.0 at Ostfalia is currently running on European subsidies The project’s goal is
+the project GrowIn 4.0 at Ostfalia is currently running on European subsidies.
+The project’s goal

-to reach out to SMES and support them in the implementation of Industry 4.0 technologies and
+is to reach out to SMEs and support them in the implementation of Industry 4.0 technologies and

 services.
 Transfer projects are also made possible by funding from the Central Innovation Program

-agreement with the state of Niedersachsen seeks to improve transfer structurally and
+agreement with the state of Lower Saxony seeks to improve transfer structurally and institutionally

-institutionally in terms of the “third mission”.
-Corresponding state funding is pending -- we are
+in terms of the "third mission".
+Corresponding state funding is pending -- we are looking forward